icefoxen/langdev-garnet/concepts.rst

    Maybe if you really don't want to copy some of the relatively large value types such as options or slices, but that's getting into nit-picking territory...

+   But I am also extremely wary of saying "Well obviously there's no use for X so we'll just remove it".

 Scope